What is a minimally invasive mitral valve repair?

 Patients are encouraged to complete a cardiac rehabilitation programme to train their heart and increase their activity safely over time, as well as educate patients about how to best look after their newly-repaired heart.

-If you are having heart issues, you can arrange an appointment with one of our cardiology specialists today on Top Doctors.
+If you are having heart issues, you can arrange an appointment with Mr Albanese today on his Top Doctors profile.